ethereum-optimism/OPerating-manual/manual.md

 Vetoed proposals will enter a one-week discussion period after which they may be re-submitted to vote.
 To encourage both sides to come to a compromise and prevent gridlock, re-submissions will require higher veto thresholds.

 **Subsequent dynamic thresholds:**
-- If 2 groups veto, 23% of the votes cast by each group must be in favor of veto
+- If 2 groups veto, 23% of eligible voters in each group must be in favor of veto
-- If 3 groups veto, 20% of the votes cast by each group must be in favor of veto
+- If 3 groups veto, 20% of eligible voters in each group must be in favor of veto
-- If all 4 groups veto, 17% of the votes cast by each group must be in favor of veto
+- If all 4 groups veto, 17% of eligible voters in each group must be in favor of veto

 The third time a proposal is vetoed it will enter a three week pause period during which the proposal cannot be re-submitted.